-Further, the Animal Welfare (Kept Animals) Bill will bring in some of the world’s most robust protections for pets, livestock and kept wild animals.
-This includes a ban on keeping primates as pets, banning the export of live animals for slaughter and fattening.
+Further, the Animal Welfare (Kept Animals) Bill will introduce some of the world’s strongest protections for pets, livestock and kept wild animals.
+This includes a ban on keeping primates as pets and exporting live animals for slaughter and fattening.
 The Bill addresses puppy smuggling by reducing the number of pets that can travel under pet travel rules.
 This Bill will return to the House as soon as parliamentary time allows.

 Animal welfare is not only a hugely important topic, but it is also incredibly wide reaching, and I have outlined my thoughts on some of the more specific issues below.

 I am proud that the UK has consistently led the way on animal protections, and the Government delivered on its manifesto commitment to increase sentences for animal cruelty through the Animal Welfare (Sentencing) Act 2021.
-This Act provides one of the toughest sanctions in Europe for animal cruelty offences, enabling tougher prison sentences for the most serious perpetrators of animal cruelty from the previous maximum of six months to up to five years.
-The maximum sentence is one of the toughest punishments in Europe, and only strengthens the UK’s position as a global leader on animal welfare.
+This Act provides one of the toughest sanctions in Europe for animal cruelty offences, enabling tougher prison sentences for the most serious perpetrators of animal cruelty, from the previous maximum of six months to up to five years.
+I believe that this increase in sentencing will send a clear message that this behaviour will not be tolerated.

 The use of animals in scientific research remains a vital tool in improving our understanding of how biological systems work in health and disease, and in the development of new medicines, treatments and technologies.
 I am assured that animals, including dogs, are only used in research when there are no suitable alternatives, and any tests are carried out under controls that keep suffering to a minimum.
 This is known as the last-resort principle, and I am opposed to animal tests where alternative approaches could be used.

-Further, fur farming has been banned in the UK for 20 years and there are already restrictions on some skin and fur products which may never be legally imported into the UK.
-The Government’s call for evidence to seek views and evidence on the current fur sector will be used to inform future decisions on the fur trade.
-I understand that ministers are reviewing the evidence gathered which I look forward to reading when it is published.
+Further, fur farming has been banned in the UK for 20 years, and there are already restrictions on some skin and fur products which may never be legally imported into the UK.
+The Government’s recent call for evidence to seek views and evidence on the current fur sector will be used to inform any future decisions on the fur trade.

 The Government is showing its commitment to agricultural and scientific innovation in the UK through the Genetic Technology (Precision Breeding) Act.
 The Act removes unnecessary barriers inherited from the EU to enable the development and marketing of precision bred plants and animals, which will drive economic growth and position the UK as the leading country in which to invest in agri-food research and innovation.